UST Global Inaugurates First Infinity Lab in South East Asia and New Delivery Center at Penang, Malaysia

 The inauguration was officiated by The Rt.
 Hon, Mr. Chow Kon Yeow, Chief Minister of Penang; Dato Wan Peng, COO, MDec; Krishna Sudheendra CEO, UST Global; Alexander Varghese, COO, UST Global; Kim Chin Kuang, Chairman, Malaysia GBS Focus Group; and Amar Chhajer, Country Head, UST Global Malaysia.

-Commenting on the occasion, Dato wan Peng, CEO - MDec said, "The proposition of Malaysia as a research and development (R&D) hub for digital technology and services will accelerate Malaysia's strengths and efforts to develop digitally-skilled Malaysians, digitally-powered businesses and continue to attract digital investments into the country.
+Commenting on the occasion, Dato' Ng Wan Peng, Chief Operating Officer, Malaysia Digital Economy Cooperation (MDEC) said, "The proposition of Malaysia as a research and development (R&D) hub for digital technology and services will accelerate Malaysia's strengths and efforts to develop digitally-skilled Malaysians, digitally-powered businesses and continue to attract digital investments into the country.
 By witnessing the launch of UST Global's Infinity Labs in Penang today, it marks an important milestone for the country's digital economy and confirmed the attractiveness of Malaysia as the heart of Digital ASEAN to multinational companies looking for strategic investment destinations in this region.
 To UST Global, I would like to say that you have made the right choice and rest assured that MDEC will continue to work with you as a strategic partner to ensure UST Global continue to grow and contribute significantly to the Malaysian digital economy."

 Speaking on the occasion, Krishna Sudheendra, Chief Executive Officer, UST Global, said, "We are excited at the potential of innovation and ideas that will emerge at this new center in Malaysia.
 UST Global' s own innovation lab - Infinity Labs will bring customer-centric solutions to reality through breakthrough technologies.
 Malaysia has a dynamic ecosystem with world-class resources in Penang, making it the perfect center to expand our work and create cutting edge technologies and solutions."